Hal Needham: Career

-Needham's first break was as the stunt double for actor Richard Boone on the popular TV western Have Gun, Will Travel.
+Needham's first break was as the stunt double for actor Richard Boone on the popular TV western Have Gun – Will Travel.
 Needham trained under John Wayne's stunt double Chuck Roberson and quickly became one of the top stuntmen of the 1960s on such films as How the West Was Won, The Bridge at Remagen, McLintock!, The War Lord, and Little Big Man.
 He doubled regularly for Clint Walker and Burt Reynolds.
 He played a cowboy in an episode of the TV Western Gunsmoke (S8E36 - “The Odyssey of Jubal Tanner”).
 Needham moved into stunt coordinating and directing second unit action, while designing and introducing air bags and other innovative equipment to the industry.
 Needham at one time lived in Reynolds' guesthouse for the better part of 12 years.

-In 1971, he and fellow stuntmen Glenn Wilder and Ronnie Rondell formed Stunts Unlimited.
+In 1971, he and fellow stuntmen Glenn Wilder and Ronnie Rondell Jr. formed Stunts Unlimited.
 Needham had written a screenplay titled Smokey and the Bandit and his friend Reynolds offered him the chance to direct.
-The film was a huge hit, and the two followed it with Hooper, Smokey and the Bandit II, The Cannonball Run, and Stroker Ace.
-Needham also directed the TV pilots Stunts Unlimited (1980) and Stockers (1981), neither of which was picked up as a series.
+The film was a huge hit, and the two followed it with Hooper, Smokey and the Bandit II, The Cannonball Run, Stroker Ace, and Cannonball Run II.
+Needham also directed the TV pilots Stunts Unlimited (1980) and The Stockers (1981), neither of which was picked up as a series.
 His final theatrical release as director was the 1986 BMX film Rad.

 In 1977, Gabriel Toys introduced the "Hal Needham Western Movie Stunt Set" complete with a cardboard old west saloon movie set, lights and props, a toy movie camera and a spring-launched Hal Needham action figure that would break through a balcony railing, land on breakaway table and chairs and crash through a window.
 They were only manufactured for a short time and have since become highly collectible.

 Needham moved out of stunt work, focusing his energy on the World Land Speed Record project that eventually became the Budweiser Rocket, driven by stuntman Stan Barrett.
 The team failed to set an officially sanctioned World land speed record with the vehicle, and their claims to have broken the sound barrier in 1979 have been heavily disputed.

-In the 1980s, he and Reynolds co-owned the Mach 1 Racing team, which fielded the Skoal Bandit No. 33 car in the NASCAR Winston Cup Series for Harry Gant.
+In the 1980s, he and Reynolds co-owned the Mach 1 Racing team, which fielded the Skoal Bandit No. 33 Pontiac in the NASCAR Winston Cup Series, with Barrett as the driver.
+Stan was later replaced by Harry Gant, and the team eventually switched to Buicks.
+The Skoal Bandit became a championship contender, and Gant's 18 victories resulted in his Nascar Hall of Fame nomination.

+In 1986, Needham, alongside William L. Fredrick, was awarded a Scientific and Engineering Award for his efforts in developing the Shotmaker Elite camera car and crane.

 In 2001, Needham received a Lifetime Achievement Award from the Taurus World Stunt Awards.
 In 2012, he was awarded a Governors Award by the Academy of Motion Pictures Arts and Sciences, where he was introduced by Quentin Tarantino.